factorial-io/pattern-lab-edition-factorial/README.md

 The Standard Edition for Drupal gives developers and designers a clean and stable base from which to develop a Drupal compatible pattern library.

 ## Prerequistes

 - [`composer`](https://getcomposer.org)

-## Installing & Setup

-1. Clone or [download](https://github.com/pattern-lab/edition-php-drupal-standard/archive/master.zip) this repo & `cd` into it.
+## First Time Install

-1. Run `composer install`
+1. Run `composer create-project pattern-lab/edition-drupal-standard FOLDERNAME` (Assuming you wanted it in a directory called `FOLDERNAME`).
-1. Install the [Drupal starterkit](https://github.com/pattern-lab/starterkit-twig-drupal-minimal) by running `php core/console --starterkit --install pattern-lab/starterkit-twig-drupal-minimal`.
+1. Select a starterkit from menu.
 If asked about replacing files, do it.
-1. Compile it by running `php core/console --generate`.
-1. Commit the new files generated.
+1. Commit any new files if generated.

-## Updating Pattern Lab

-		composer update
+## Using It

+After installing and committing, others cloning the repo need to run `composer install` to install dependencies.

 ## Helpful Commands